 Let Go of Your Natural Tendency

-I recently took a course entitled, "Drawing From The Right Side Of Your Brain," which is based on a book with the same title, written by Betty Edwards.
-It was taught by a fellow artist in the watercolor group I belong to.
-I had never been instructed in drawing but I knew my art would improve if I learned how to draw something other than stick figures (which were pretty bad at that).
+I recently took a course entitled "Drawing From The Right Side Of Your Brain," based on a book with the same title (written by Betty Edwards).
+It was taught by a fellow artist in a watercolor group I belong to.
+I had never been instructed in drawing, but I knew it was time to learn how to draw more than just stick figures.

-I knew nothing of Betty Edwards' assertions on drawing so it was a surprise to me that the first thing I was asked to do was to turn off the left side of my brain.
+I knew nothing of Betty Edwards' assertions about drawing, so it was a surprise to me that the first thing I was asked to do was to turn off the left side of my brain.
 That's the logical side, the side that knows what things are and where they belong.
 That side has a good memory and it serves me well, but apparently, not in art.

 The type of drawing exercises we practiced from the book, was the kind that forces you, the artist, into drawing without looking at your paper, and without always even having your subject right side up in front of you.

 We began by drawing our hands without looking at the paper.
 We drew people without looking to see if we were doing things correctly, and we were forced to start with the shoes and work our way to the top of the head.
 Of course, we didn't call things what they were.

 Shoes were not shoes, and heads were not heads, and hands were not hands, and so forth.
 To call things by their names is to use our memory to draw what we know of those things, rather than to draw exactly what we see in the form of the shapes of things.
 Are you still with me?